Gangster: A Love Story

 Gangster: A Love Story is a 2006 Indian Hindi-language romantic thriller film directed by Anurag Basu.
-It stars Kangana Ranaut, Emraan Hashmi and Shiney Ahuja.
-The film is produced by Mahesh Bhatt and Mukesh Bhatt of Vishesh Films.
-The music and the soundtrack is composed by Pritam.
+It stars Kangana Ranaut, Emraan Hashmi and Shiney Ahuja in lead roles.
+The film was produced by Mahesh Bhatt and Mukesh Bhatt of Vishesh Films.
+The music was composed by Pritam.

-Gangster released theatrically on 28 April 2006, and proved to be a commercial success at the box office. it received positive reviews from critics, with praise for its screenplay, soundtrack, cinematography and performances of the cast, with particular praise directed towards Ranaut's performance.
+Gangster was released theatrically on 28 April 2006, and proved to be a commercial success at the box office.
+It received positive reviews from critics, with praise for its screenplay, soundtrack, cinematography and performances of the cast, with particular praise directed towards Ranaut's debut performance.

 At the 52nd Filmfare Awards, Gangster received 10 nominations, including Best Villain (Hashmi) and Best Male Playback Singer (Zubeen Garg for "Ya Ali"), and won Best Female Debut (Ranaut).

 Plot

 Simran drowns her misery in booze.
-Her one friend in Seoul is Aakash (Emraan Hashmi), a singer in an Indian restaurant.
+Her one friend in Seoul is Aakash, a singer in an Indian restaurant.

-Originally a bar dancer in Mumbai, India, Simran is the girlfriend of a notorious gangster, Daya (Shiney Ahuja).
-5 years ago, Daya's boss Khan (Gulshan Grover) ordered him to give Simran up.
+Originally a bar dancer in Mumbai, India, Simran is the girlfriend of a notorious gangster, Daya.
+5 years ago, Daya's boss Khan ordered him to give Simran up.
 When Khan threatened Simran, Daya turned on him and Khan cut Daya loose from his gang.

 She and Daya were forced to flee to Seoul.
 They took a small boy named Bittu with them.
-After an encounter with the Mumbai police, Bittu was killed, causing a strain in the couple's relationship and pushing Simran toward alcoholism.
-Leaving Simran alone in Seoul, Daya went to work in Mauritius and then Dubai.
+After an encounter with the Mumbai Police, Bittu was killed, causing a strain in the couple's relationship and pushing Simran toward alcoholism.
+Leaving Simran alone in Seoul.

 Aakash tells Simran that he cares for her despite her past, and their relationship gradually develops from friendship to love.
-Daya, who is still in Dubai, suddenly comes to Seoul.
-When he learns of Simran's affair with Aakash, he attacks and severely beats him in a fit of rage and jealousy.
+Daya, who is in Dubai, comes to Seoul.
+When he learns of Simran's affair with Aakash, he attacks him in a fit of rage.
 Daya then professes his love for her and promises to reform and fulfill her dreams of a normal life; he also tells her that if she truly loves Aakash he will not hold her back.
 Before Simran can respond, the police arrive in pursuit of Daya and Simran.
 The two flee.

 Daya gives up murdering innocents and begins working odd jobs, admitting to Simran that he has found peace in doing honest work.
 He says that he would like to return to his village in India with her, so that they might live there peacefully.
 To do so he would have to perform one last crime: fake passports for him and Simran.

 Simran, who is longing for Aakash, soon discovers that she is pregnant with his child.
 When she tells Aakash, he meets her and tells her he would like to marry her, but they will never find peace as long as Daya is at large.
 He says that for the sake of their unborn child, Daya must be turned in to the police and only Simran can do this.
 Simran, who is still emotionally attached to Daya, refuses.